jeyanandhini/phase-1-Anjura/Progress.md

 06/08/2021: Learnt about the roles and responsibilties at toastamsters

-07/08/2021: Had a demo algomagnet session.
+07/08/2021: Had a demo algomagnet communication session.
 Was a great learning experience

 08//08/2021: Break

 09/08/2021: Recursions

+10/08/202:

+11/08/2021: Pointers (Revision and solved problems)

+12/08/2021: Toastmaster meet (Guest Shashi Tharoor)

+13//08/2021: Revision of Functions

+14/08/2021: Solved problems from the Chapters.

+15/08/2021: Second Algo-magnet communication session